 We use your email address only for the following purposes:

 We handle your data with care.
 We would expect no less concerning our own personal data.
 We will never sell your data to third parties.
-We will not share your data with third parties, except strictly for the express purposes outlined above (for example, we use Google Groups to send our weekly updates).
+We will not share your data with third parties, except strictly for the express purposes outlined above (for example, we use Google Groups to send updates).

 We use your data on the basis of legitimate interest, as we need it to be able to offer you a functional and secure online game.
 Our use of your email address for sending updates (only when you opt in) is based on your consent.

 Information in our database dates back to March 2018, while our server logs date back to November 2017.
 We currently do not have a fixed time period for data retention because we need to retain it in order for you to play Epicinium.
 Note however that you can always contact us to delete your account, request an overview of your data, or remove all the personal data we have of you (as well as any other GDPR right, whether you're an EU citizen or not).

 If you have any questions, requests or complaints regarding your personal data or how we handle it, please don't hesitate to email us at firstname.lastname@example.org.